 - How to recognize a camp and where to find the compost toilets (only available on campsites)

 - Which water is safe to drink.

 - What you need to do in an emergency (as there is barely any phone reception).

 After the safety introduction, we were guided to the boat to cross the river to the starting point of the Jatbula Trail.

 The first 4 km is pretty flat and easy to walk.
 It will lead you to the Northern Rockhole.
 This is a water hole where you can swim, or just watch the beauty of it and see the fishes swimming in the crystal clear water.

 Continue the trail by following the blue triangle signs.
 A couple of kilometers before reaching the campsite the trail runs into a 4WD maintenance track.
-After walking for about an hour we had our second, short, stop as we knew it wasn’t far to the campsite anymore.
+After walking for about an hour we had our second short stop as we knew it wasn’t far to the campsite.

 The Biddlecombe Cascades camping area

-After our break it was only another 15-minute walk to Biddlecombe Cascades camping area.
-The campground is flat, so you can set up your tent just anywhere you like.
+After our break, it was only another 15-minute walk to Biddlecombe Cascades camping area.
+The campground is flat, so you can set up your tent anywhere you like.
 From the campground it is a 100m walk to the top of the waterfalls.
-In front of the waterfalls there are plenty of rock pools where you can enjoy a swim with a beautiful view.
+In front of the waterfalls, there are plenty of rock pools where you can enjoy a swim with a beautiful view.

 Don’t forget to sign in at all the checkpoints along the track.
 On the Biddlecombe Cascades camping area is the first checkpoint.
 Fill in your name and the date.
-This will help a lot to find you in case you get lost.
-So, take the checkpoints serious.
-You’ll find them at every campsite and on the longer days also along the trail.
+This will help a lot in finding you in case you get lost.
+So, take the checkpoints seriously.
+You’ll find them at every campsite and on the longer days, also along the trail.